ket395/ket395/README.md

 ## Hi there

-## Tip of the day (07 Mar) in ITRANS TRANSLITERATION - parampada sopaanam paTham
+## Motto of the day (07 Mar) in ITRANS TRANSLITERATION - parampada sopaanam paTham

 ----
 ## OLD